This homemade gingerbread spice mix is quick and easy to make and it will improve the taste of any gingerbread dessert.

 How to grind spices

-- Using a pestle and mortar (this is what I’ve done).
+• Using a pestle and mortar (this is what I’ve done).
 When it comes to mortar, you need a large and solid mortar.
 I have a Thai granite mortar (check out this pesto recipe to see the photo).
 Don’t buy a small mortar, you will only be frustrated.
-A couple of years ago I’ve bought one – I just wanted to try it out and see if I will be using it but it landed in trash.
+A couple of years ago I bought one – I just wanted to try it out and see if I would be using it but it landed in the trash.
 It’s better to invest and buy a solid mortar and pestle.

 Top tips